wahabaftab/wahabaftab.github.io/_posts/2017-01-16-Colour-Blind-Site.md

 ---
-title: "Blogging Website for the Visually impaired and Colour Blind"
+title: "Blogging Website for Visually impaired and Colour Blind"
 layout: inner_page
 last_modified_at:
 excerpt: We built a blogging website designed for normal people as well as those who are visually impaired or suffer from color-blindness.